-Rising Inflation Leads to California Minimum Wage Hike in 2023: 5 Key Takeaways for Employers alifornia leads the nation in the call for higher minimum wages, emanating from the agricultural fields and reaching nearly every industry.
+California leads the nation in the call for higher minimum wages, emanating from the agricultural fields and reaching nearly every industry.
 Raising wages has been a major focus in the California Legislature - as well as in federal and state courts - and employers in the state will likely see a higher wage hike than expected next year.
-The minimum wage was supposed to reach \$15 an hour for all employers in the Golden State by January 1, 2023, but the California Director of Finance announced that the rate will rise to \$15.50 due to the state's record-high inflation.
+The minimum wage was supposed to reach \$15 an hour for all employers in the Golden State by January 1, 2023, but Governor Gavin Newsom recently projected that the rate will rise to \$15.50 due to record-high inflation.
+Combined with labor shortages and supply chain disruptions, the costs associated with a higher minimum wage will undeniably impact businesses in 2023.
+Increased wages mean higher employer-side payroll tax obligations and other related costs and will further strain businesses that are already reeling from the impact of the COVID-19 pandemic and the current economic environment.
+What are the five biggest takeaways for California employers given these critical developments?